 - 1. Income and rent designations are required to float to maintain compliance with set-asides specified in the application. - 2.
 All households must be certified annually in accordance with B(1)(vi) to confirm the appropriate unit set-aside.
 No exception is allowed for one hundred percent (100%) low-income projects using Average Income as the minimum set-aside.
 If household income has increased to the next set-aside, the next available unit of comparable or smaller size must be rented to a household at the lower set-aside until the appropriate unit mix is restored.
-If

-- household income decreases, it is acceptable to move the unit to the lower set-aside if a slot is available, but this is not mandatory. - 3.
+If household income decreases, it is acceptable to move the unit to the lower set-aside if a slot is available, but this is not mandatory. - 3.
 Low-income certification review frequency under C(2)(ii) will be increased to annual review to monitor compliance with this set-aside. - 4.
 Lower set-asides must follow the Multifamily Tax Subsidy Program (MTSP) income and rent limits as published by HUD annually.
 Any units where income or rent exceeds the limit for the set-aside specified on the low-income certification will be reported to the IRS. - 5.
 As part of the annual review of the certification required under C(1), the Agency will test compliance with the Average Income requirements.
-Units out of compliance at year end, regardless of whether attributable to a low-income certification issue or a physical inspection issue, will be removed from the applicable fraction to determine whether the Average Income is acceptable and meets program requirements.
-If the minimum number of compliant units falls below forty percent (40%), or if the average income designation of compliant units is above sixty percent (60%) Area Median Income (AMI), the entire project will fail to meet the required minimum set-aside and will be reported to the IRS.
+If the average income designation of at least 40% of compliant units is at or below sixty percent (60%) Area Median Income (AMI), there will be no impact to the minimum set-aside.
+The grouping of compliant units is expected to shift to help achieve compliance.
+If the minimum number of compliant units falls below forty percent (40%), or if the average income designation of the most advantageous grouping of 40% of compliant units is above sixty percent (60%) Area Median Income (AMI), the entire project will fail to meet the required minimum set-aside and will be reported to the IRS.
+The unit designation is determined by the owner as reported on the most recent unit event in RCRS.
+Units out of compliance at year end, regardless of whether attributable to a low-income certification issue or a physical inspection issue, will not be included in the grouping to determine whether the Average Income is acceptable and meets program requirements.
+Further, individual units that are out of compliance will be